|Popular menga.net posts today|

 3. B.C.
 Rich Bich 10-string

-The Bich 10-string (and yes it is pronounced like bitch) is just one seriously weird-ass guitar.
+The Bich 10-string (and yes it is pronounced the way you think it is) is just one seriously weird guitar.
 I will give credit where it's due as it is innovative.
 I will also give credit that in a natural finish, it looks sexy as hell.

 As an instrument however, this thing is a nightmare to figure out.
 The photo above is a factory stock 10-string Bich.
 You'd think that with all those switches and knobs that it was some guy that built it in his garage and took the guitar way too far, but no, that's the "standard" layout for the 10-string version.

 So what do all those switches and knobs actually do?
 They are: Master Volume, Rhythm Pickup Volume, Pre-amp #1 Volume, Pre-amp #1 On/Off, Pre-amp #2 Volume, Pre-amp #2 On/Off, Phase Switch, Pickup Selector, Six Position Varitone, Dual Sound Rhythm Pickup, Dual Sound Lead Pickup and Master Tone.

 Who the hell would remember all that?
 I couldn't.
 Don't buy one of these.

 All guitar players not familiar with the Esquire all say the same thing upon first seeing one: